-(32) It is furthermore justified, in view of an expected positive impact on freedom to provide services and freedom of expression, that where media service providers adhere to certain regulatory or self-regulatory standards, their complaints against decisions of providers of very large online platforms are treated with priority and without undue delay.
+- (32) It is furthermore justified, in view of an expected positive impact on freedom to provide services and freedom of expression, that where media service providers comply with certain regulatory or self-regulatory standards, their complaints against decisions of providers of very large online platforms are treated with priority and without undue delay. - (33) To this end, providers of very large online platforms providing access to media content should provide a functionality on their online interface to enable media service providers to declare that they meet certain requirements, while at the same time retaining the possibility not to accept such self-declaration where they consider that these conditions are not met.

-(33) To this end, providers of very large online platforms should provide a functionality on their online interface to enable media service providers to declare that they meet certain requirements, while at the same time retaining the possibility not to accept such self-declaration where they consider that these conditions are not met.
-When a media service provider declares itself subject to regulatory requirements or adhering to co- or self-regulatory mechanisms, it should be able to provide contact details of the relevant national regulatory authority or body or of the representatives of the co- or self-regulatory mechanism, including those provided by widelyrecognised professional associations representing a given sub-sector and operating at national or European level.
+When a media service provider declares itself compliant with regulatory requirements or co- or self-regulatory mechanisms, it should be able to provide contact details of the relevant national regulatory authority or body or of the representatives of the co- or selfregulatory mechanism, including those provided by widely-recognised professional associations representing a given sub-sector and operating at national or European level.
 In case of reasonable doubts, this would enable the very large online platform to confirm with these authorities or bodies that the media service provider is subject to such requirements or mechanisms.
-Where relevant, providers of very large online platforms should rely on information regarding adherence to these requirements, such as the machine-readable standard of the Journalism Trust Initiative or other relevant codes of conduct.
-Civil society organisations, fact-checking organisations and other relevant professional organisations recognising the integrity of media sources on the basis of standards agreed with the media industry should also have the possibility to flag to the very large online platforms any potential lack of compliance by media service providers with the relevant requirements for the self-declaration.
-Guidelines by the Commission would be key to facilitate an effective implementation of such functionality, in particular by contributing to the wide involvement of relevant civil society organisations in the review of the declarations, ensuring consultations with the national regulatory authorities or bodies or co- or self-regulatory bodies.
-The guidelines should also contribute to minimising risks of potential abuse of the functionality, in particular by providers engaging systematically in disinformation, information manipulation and interference, including those controlled by certain third countries, taking account of the criteria to be developed by the Board in accordance with article 16(3) and the role of relevant civil society organisations in detecting such potential abuses.
+Where relevant, providers of very large online platforms should rely on information regarding adherence to these requirements, such as the machine-readable standard of the Journalism Trust Initiative, developed under the aegis of the European Committee for Standardisation, or other relevant codes of conduct.
+Recognised civil society organisations, fact-checking organisations and other relevant professional organisations recognising the integrity of media sources on the basis of standards agreed with the media industry should also have the possibility to flag to the very large online platforms any potential lack of compliance by media service providers with the relevant requirements for the self-declaration.
+Guidelines issued by the Commission would be key to facilitate an effective implementation of such functionality.
+The guidelines should contribute, to minimising risks of potential abuse of the functionality, in particular by providers engaging systematically in disinformation, information manipulation and interference, including those controlled by certain third countries, taking account of the criteria to be developed by the Board in accordance with Article 16(2b).
+For this purpose, they could cover arrangements related to the involvement of recognised civil society organisations, including fact checking organisations, in the review of the declarations and where relevant national regulatory authorities.

 (34) This Regulation recognises the importance of self-regulatory mechanisms in the context of the provision of media services on very large online platforms.
 They represent a type of voluntary initiatives, for instance in a form of codes of conduct, which enable media service providers or their representatives to adopt common guidelines, including on ethical standards, correction of errors or complaint handling, amongst themselves and for themselves.
-Robust, inclusive and widely recognised media self-regulation represents an effective guarantee of quality and professionalism of media services and is key for safeguarding editorial integrity.
+Robust, inclusive and widely accepted media self-regulation represents an effective guarantee of quality and professionalism of media services and is key for safeguarding editorial integrity.